cbrownaz24/Strings/README.md

-# Assignment 2 - Strings
+# Strings

-This repository contains the provided files for Assignment 2.
+This project replicates many of the common string-processing functions found in C, using both array and pointer approaches.